 Arie L. Kopelman is the Show's Chairman.
 Vice Chairs are Lucinda Ballard and Michael Lynch.

-There is a cafe on the Show floor catered by Canard.
+There is a cafe on the Show Floor that is catered by Canard.

 Wheelchair access is via the Lexington Avenue entrance.